While most riders love seeing amazing wildlife on their ride, almost every rider has a story about creating or almost becoming roadkill.

 A friend of mine with a Goldwing claims the loud stereo on his bike works to disperse roos and other wildlife.
 I’ve tucked in behind him and seen it in action and he’s right.
 Any loud noise will work.
 Sudden noises are better than the constant whine or rumble of your approaching bike.
 Gun the engine every now and then, or blow the horn especially as you crest a hill or round a blind corner.
 It alerts the animals and hopefully they will head for the bushes.
 I have never seen as many kangaroos in one place as I did when riding through the Brindabella National Park west of Canberra.
 I was blowing the horn so frequently I just resorted to doing it every 10 seconds, just in case.

 Most livestock allowed to roam beside the roads are accustomed to the noise of traffic and won’t be alarmed.
 However, young animals and horses can be quite skittish, so it is best to slow down and even pull in the clutch to quieten your exhaust noise as you roll by.
+A good indication of livestock ahead is their manure on the road.

 I’ve encountered just about every type of wildlife and livestock possible in Australia and many in the US, but the most unpredictable would have to be the kangaroo.
 It stops, looks at you, then hops away, then turns around and hops straight back in your path.
 Sometimes they just dart out of the bushes and run straight into you.
 A friend had his front wheel taken out from under him by a small rock wallaby.
 He didn’t even see it; next thing he was sliding along the ground.
 Roos are in plague proportions and are a menace on our roads.
 Sorry to all animal lovers, but I’m in full support of culling their population.
 Meanwhile, the best course of action if you see a kangaroo at the side of the road and you are travelling too fast to be able to stop is not to blow the horn.
 That will only startle it into an erratic response.
 Most times a roo on the side of the road will be too busy grazing on the “green pick” to be startled by the gradually increasing rumble of your approaching bike.